orbeon/orbeon-forms-doc/form-runner/link-embed/react-component.md

 ## Availability

+- [SINCE Orbeon Forms 2022.1.6, 2023.1.1]
+- This is an [Orbeon Forms PE](https://www.orbeon.com/download) feature.
-The React component is available from [the npm package registry](https://www.npmjs.com/package/@orbeon/react).
+- The React component is available from [the npm package registry](https://www.npmjs.com/package/@orbeon/react).

 ## Usage